<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>SnowdoniaClimber</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>DurhamCathedral</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/chatgpt-forum/which-chatgpt-tools-are-most-effective-for-writing-clean-code-71192/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/which-ai-powered-app-is-best-for-learning-data-science-33957/</guid>

 </item>